 ECT, TMS, deep brain stimulation

-Other options involve the application of energy to the brain.
-Probably the best known is electroconvulsive therapy (ECT).
-ECT has been helpful for me in the past, but it’s difficult to manage on an outpatient basis, both because of the effects on memory and because you’re required to essentially have a babysitter on ECT days.
-Another option is transcranial magnetic stimulation (TMS), which stimulates the brain through the creation of a magnetic field..
-It has demonstrated good results in research studies, and because there’s no anaesthesia involved that decreases the pain-in-the-butt factor compared to ECT.
-It brings about its own pain-in-the-butt factor, though, as it’s more frequent, and at least where I live it’s not covered by insurance.
 Deep brain stimulation (DBS) is another option that I have very limited familiarity with.
 This involves the surgical implantation of a neurostimulator device that sends electrical impulses to target areas in the brain.
-DBS is also used for other conditions including Parkinson’s disease.
-The potential complications sound a bit frightening, but a quick google search shows it’s the most common operation performed for Parkinson’s Disease at the major local hospital in my area.
+DBS is also used to treat other conditions, including Parkinson’s disease.
+The potential complications sound a bit frightening, but a quick Google search shows it’s the most common operation performed for Parkinson’s Disease at the major local hospital in my area.

 How is your treatment working for you?
-If it’s not working, what other options have you considered?
+If you have treatment-resistant depression, what other options have you considered?